How can I place an order with the Print Shop?

 What information should I include in a request for a quote?

-To submit a work request, contact the Print Shop at 954-357-7120 or email your specifications email@example.com.
+To submit a work request, contact the Print Shop at 954-357-7120 or email your specifications to firstname.lastname@example.org.

-Work requests should include information about the project such as, number of originals, single or double-sided printing, ink choices, paper choices, bindery, quantity and completion date.
-You may also contact the Print Shop and we will assist you.
+Work requests should include information about the project, such as number of originals, single or double-sided printing, ink choices, paper choices, binding, quantity and completion date.
+You may also contact the Print Shop for assistance.

 Does the Print Shop offer graphic design services or create artwork?

 No. The Print Shop expects the customer to provide camera ready artwork or a .pdf file; however, the Office of Public Communications can provide County agencies with graphic design services to create artwork.
 Their contact information is 954-357-6990 or email@example.com

 If I had a job printed before and need a reprint or small change, how do I proceed?

 If you are requesting an exact reprint, contact the Print Shop to see if we still have the plates from the original job on file.
 If not, you will have to resubmit the original artwork.